JetBrains/kotlin-mobile-docs/topics/integrate-in-existing-app.md

     }
     ```

-2. Update `gradle.properties` to connect your iOS application to Android Studio for running it on a simulated or real device without switching to Xcode:
+2. Update `gradle.properties` to connect your iOS application to Android Studio for running it on a simulated or real device right there:

     ```text
     xcodeproj=iosApp/SimpleLoginIOS.xcodeproj